PentaHelix/pentahelix.github.io/_posts/2015-10-27-[chrawl]-Devlog-21:-Glorious-Guns.md

 This is just the basic mesh, a pretty generic gun body.
 The object has 4 empty transform children.
 (In Blender they are called plain axis empties, the only important thing is that they have a position and a rotation.)
 These transforms are the points on which the other modules will attach on.

 ![Attachment Points]()

+Finally, I unwrap the mesh onto a empty UV with a simple pattern which will later be filled by the texture generator.